Therapeutics

 Finally, we acknowledge that our limited understanding of the underlying pathophysiology of Crohn’s disease hampers our ability to develop effective therapeutics.
 Helmsley is funding the creation of a Gut Cell Atlas, which is cataloging the many cell types in the small and large intestines, yielding insights into the molecular basis of Crohn’s disease and spurring new treatments.
 This effort is part of a global Human Cell Atlas, which is transforming what we know about human health.

-The Gut Cell Atlas
+The Gut Cell Atlas: A Crohn's Disease Consortium

-The Gut Cell Atlas initiative aims to catalogue the many cell types in the small and large intestines.
-The Gut Cell Atlas is part of the pathbreaking global Human Cell Atlas effort, which is transforming what we know about cells and their function in human health.
+This consortium of grantees aims to generate a Gut Cell Atlas for Crohn’s disease by cataloging the many cell types in the small and large intestine with single-cell technologies.
+It is part of the pathbreaking global Human Cell Atlas effort, which is transforming what we know about cells and their function in human health.